Novimatrem/c64-basic-stuffs/README.md

 i'm brand new to basic, but it shares some things with Batch, which i'm quite familiar with

 i am writing for and testing all my basic in vice x64 c64 emulator- i use gedit for actual code editing

+## running a script
+ensure caps lock is off,
+open vice x64 c64 emulator,
+copy this entire script with ctrl+a, ctrl+c, then go to the edit > paste in vice, press enter, & enter run should be working